 A snapshot group has a strict ordering of snapshot images based on the time that each snapshot image is created.
 A snapshot image that is created after another snapshot image is a successor relative to that other snapshot image.
-A snapshot image that is created before another snapshot image is a predecessor relative to that other to that other one.
+A snapshot image that is created before another snapshot image is a predecessor relative to that other one.